 TITLE The formal name given to the proposal in a popular initiative or citizen-initiated referendum.
-In Switzerland the proponents of an initiative can choose the title of the initiative as long as it respects certain legal requirements.
+In U.S. states, it is often given along with a summary of the measure that appears on petitions and the ballot.
+In Switzerland, the proponents of an initiative can choose the title of the initiative as long as it respects certain legal requirements.